 On the state level, we work with our chapters to train advocates, identify issues regarding access to care, and train state-based advocacy coalitions (SBACs) to work together to advocate with state legislatures.

 Where Can I Connect with Families Near Me?

-NHF supports a network of 50 local bleeding disorders organizations.
+NHF supports a network of 50 local organizations.
 These chapters, 42 of which are independently operated, provide a variety of education and services to people with bleeding disorders.
 To be an NHF chapter, the organization must meet a number of standards in education, communications, advocacy and services.
 In addition, NHF chapter staff receive trainings on best practices, fundraising, donor and volunteer management, board development, and communications.
 Our chapter directory can help you find a chapter near you.

 How Can I Get Involved with NHF?

 We are grateful to the many talented people who volunteer to help our organization by serving on our provider working groups, board of directors, MASAC, and community volunteers.
 Learn more about how you can make a difference in the bleeding disorders community by visiting our Volunteer Opportunities section.

 At NHF our mission is to serve those affected by all inheritable bleeding and blood disorders.
 We are committed to our employees as well as those we serve.
 To do so, NHF seeks and values those qualities, both visible and invisible, that makes individuals unique.
 We strive to be a safe place where regardless of age, color, disability, gender, gender identity, gender expression, family status, national origin, race, ethnicity, or sexual orientation, you are heard, empowered and valued.
 We believe that every person's unique perspective and experience helps us advance our mission.

 I'm a member of the media, who can I contact about an inquiry?

 Please call NHF's media line at 212 328 3769 or email Ilana Ostrin, NHF's media relations lead, at email@example.com.